 Organic Red Quinoa

 An ancient Andean staple, quinoa is classed as a whole grain, though botanically it's actually a seed.
 It's chock-full of protein and iron, is gluten-free, and has become increasingly popular over the last few years on restaurant menus and as a specialty-food ingredient.
-The tiny seeds cook up fluffy and light, and serve as a great canvas for a wide array of flavors, as in this Greek Quinoa Salad.Continue to 5 of 5 below.
+The tiny seeds cook up fluffy and light, and serve as a great canvas for a wide array of flavors, as in a Greek quinoa salad.Continue to 5 of 5 below.

 05 of 05